 It is on all international school teachers’ minds.
-How am I helping to contribute to my future now (for after I retire) as a current teacher in the international school community?
+How am I helping to contribute to my future now (for when I retire/stop working) as a current teacher in the international school community?

 Not that everything is all worry-free if you just stayed teaching and earning money in your home country, but living and teaching abroad can sound pretty risky to some people (maybe even many people).